AndreyNaydenov/AnimeScraper/readme.md

-#This is a python script that downloads pictures from zerochan.net
+#This is a python script that downloads pictures from zerochan.net or safebooru.org